alpinegizmo/flink-containers-example/README.md

 ## Build a docker image

-To begin, you'll need to build a docker image by doing these two steps:
+To begin, you'll need to build a job-specific docker image by doing these two steps:

 ~~~ bash
 make jar